bluerobotics/bluerobotics.github.io/brov2/assembly.md

 To mount the battery enclosure to the bottom panel you will need the following tools and items:

-- 2 battery cradles (included with ROV)
+- 2 battery cradles
-- thread-locker (not included)
+- thread-locker
-- Bottom panel (included with rov)
+- Bottom panel
 - Bag with 4 M4x14 socket head cap screws and 4 M3x12 socket head cap screws
 - Battery Enclosure

 1. Open the battery enclosure and set the bags inside of it to the side, except for the bag with 4 M4x14 and 4 M3x12 screws in it.

-	[picture of the battery cradle with the stuff that comes in it neatly layed out next to it]
+	[picture of the battery enclosure with the stuff that comes in it neatly layed out next to it]

-1. Remove one battery cradle from the bubble wrap and apply one or two drops of threadlocker to the screw holes on the bottom of the cradle.
+1. Remove one battery cradle from the bubble wrap and apply one drop of threadlocker to the screw holes on the bottom of the cradle.

 	<img src="/brov2/cad/locktite-application-blind.png" class="img-responsive" style="max-width:700px" />

-2. Attach that battery cradle to the bottom panel, using 4 M4x14 socket head cap screws from the bag with 4 M4x14 screws and 4 M3x12 screws.
-Be sure that the screw head is in the counterbore.
+2. Attach that battery cradle to the bottom panel, using 4 M4x14 socket head cap screws.
+Be sure that the screw head is in the [counterbore](https://en.wikipedia.org/wiki/Counterbore).
 The bottom panel is only counterbored on one side.

 	<img src="/brov2/cad/brov-assembly-step1-annotated.png" class="img-responsive" style="max-width:700px" />

-3. Apply one or two drops of threadlocker to the end of 4 M3x12 screws from the bag you just got the M4x14 screws from.
+3. Apply one drop of threadlocker to the end of each of the 4 M3x12 screws.

 	<img src="/brov2/cad/locktite-application-2.png" class="img-responsive" style="max-width:700px" />